Cleft Lip & Palate

 Children born with one or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing, and psychological development.
 In most cases, surgery is recommended.
-When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Casino, Dr. Schneider, Dr. Bohle and Dr. Sobarzo, the results can be quite positive.
+When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Casino, Dr. Schneider, Dr. Bohle, Dr. Sobarzo and Dr. Gersten, the results can be quite positive.

 Cleft Lip Treatment

 Cleft lip surgery is usually performed when the child is about ten years old.
 The goal of surgery is to close the separation, restore muscle function, and provide a normal shape to the mouth.
 The nostril deformity may be improved as a result of the procedure, or may require a subsequent surgery.

 A cleft palate is initially treated with surgery safely when the child is between 7 to 18 months old.
 This depends upon the individual child and his/her own situation.
 For example, if the child has other associated health problems, it is likely that the surgery will be delayed.

 - Close the gap or hole between the roof of the mouth and the nose

 - Reconnect the muscles that make the palate work

 - Make the repaired palate long enough so that it can perform its function properly